x1ao4/chinese-language-pack-for-plex/README.md

 ```

 ### Plex Web
 Please download the `zh.json` file from the Web Clients folder and replace the `zh.json` file in your Plex Media Server directory.
-Restart the Plex Media Server for the changes to take effect (Please ensure file permissions match the original file).
+Restart the Plex Media Server for the changes to take effect (Ensure file permissions and modes match the original).
 You can find your `zh.json` file in a directory similar to the following:
 ```
 # MacOS
 /Applications/Plex Media Server.app/Contents/Resources/Plug-ins-c0dd5a73e/WebClient.bundle/Contents/Resources/translations/zh.json